 Originally the meter was defined to be $1/10^7$ of the north-pole-to-equator distance along a meridian.
 But this definition isn't so good since it turned out to be difficult to measure the meter this way to the desired accuracy.
-From 1889 to 1960, the meter was defined to be the distance between two marks on platinum-iridium bar (the prototype meter bar) that was and is kept in France at Sèvres near Paris.
+From 1889 to 1960, the meter was defined to be the distance between two marks on platinum-iridium bar that was and is kept in France at Sèvres near Paris.

-But the prototype meter bar is artifact.
-Its length can change with environmental conditions and with cleaning and caretaking.
+But the bar is artifact.
+Its can change length with environmental conditions and with cleaning and caretaking.
 And you have to go to France to check your meter stick against it.

 After some intermediate stages, we arrived at the modern meter definition in 1983.
-The modern meter is defined to be exactly the distance traveled by light in a vacuum in $1/299792458 \,\mathrm{s}$.
+The modern meter is defined to be exactly the distance traveled by light in a vacuum in 1/299792458 s.